 Preparing for Comps in Theology

 In the fall semester of your second year, connect with a faculty member you anticipate would be a good fit as a dissertation advisor.
 In cases when your general dissertation topic doesn’t correspond with coursework, consider initiating a tutorial with your intended advisor to begin thinking through your topic and surveying relevant works in the field.
-This tutorial might form the basis of your dissertation reading list!
-You can find instructions for arranging a tutorial in on p.19 of the GSAS Academic Policies and Procedures Guidebook.
+This tutorial might form the basis of your dissertation reading list.
+You can find instructions for arranging a tutorial in Section 5.3.5 of the GSAS Academic Policies and Procedures Guidebook.

-Complete the Application for the Application for the PhD Comprehensive Examination and submit it to Sue Perciasepe in the department office by the deadlines listed here.
+Complete the Application for the PhD Comprehensive Examination and submit it to Theology's administrative assistant Sue Perciasepe in the department office (Duane 151) by the deadlines listed on the graduate student home page.
 Select your exams in conversation with your advisor, keeping your area’s particular requirements in mind.
-(You can find these requirements on p.10-14 of the Red Book).
+You can find these requirements in Section D of the Red Book.

 After the Doctoral Committee meets, you’ll receive a letter letting you know whether your application was approved and who your examiner will be for each exam.
-Here are some tips and strategies other graduate students have found useful in making the most out of your relationship with your examiner:
+Other graduate students have found these strategies useful in making the most out of your relationship with your examiner.

 • Keep in mind that your examiners are rooting for you.
 They want you to succeed!
 While they will challenge you and take seriously their role in evaluating your knowledge of the reading list, they are also eager to help you prepare.